HebaBorhan/alx-low_level_programming/0x18-dynamic_libraries/README.md

-new README for prpject: C - Dynamic libraries
+new README file for prpject: C - Dynamic libraries